 Audit Types:

-- SAI Philippines conducts financial, performance and compliance audits separately the results of which are covered by a separate audit report.
+SAI Philippines conducts financial, performance, and compliance audits separately, with the results of which being covered by separate audit reports.
 There are instances where financial and compliance audit are combined in one inspection.
 At present, performance audit is conducted by the Performance Audit Office of SAI Philippines.
 However, there is a plan to capacitate the Audit Groups/Teams in the regions on performance audit.

-- SAI Philippines also undertakes special audits: citizen participatory audit (civil society organizations assist the auditors in the auditing), fraud audit (performed if fraud or corruption indicators are identified in government programs, projects and transactions).
-Other types of engagements performed by Special Audits Office are visitorial audit (when the Government granted subsidy to a private entity), tariff rate audit on public utilities and levy audit.
+SAI Philippines also undertakes special audit engagements.
+These include the Citizen Participatory Audit, where civil society organizations assist auditors in the audit process; Fraud Audits, which are conducted when indicators of fraud or corruption are identified in government programs, projects, or transactions; and other audits handled by the Special Audits Office, such as visitorial audit when private entities receive government subsidies, tariff rate audit on public utilities, and levy audit.

 Audit Outcome

 Annual Audit Reports (AARs) are submitted by the Audit Groups/Teams to the RDs, and thereafter transmitted to the Local Chief Executives of the LGUs.
-Based on the consolidated reports, results of audit and financial statements are ultimately submitted by RDs to the Government Accountancy Sector (GAS) of SAI Philippines for the preparation of the Annual Financial Reports (AFRs) of LGUs.
+Based on the consolidated reports, the audit results and financial statements are ultimately submitted by the RDs to the Government Accountancy Sector (GAS) of SAI Philippines for the preparation of the Consolidated Annual Financial Reports (AFRs) of LGUs.

-Once the AFRs are finalized, the GAS submits the same to the President of the Philippines, Senate President and Speaker of the House of Representatives, and likewise uploaded to the COA website.
-The oversight bodies/committees are provided with copies of these Reports, i.e. local legislative body concerned, the Department concerned (for LGUs, the Department of the Interior and Local Government), the Libraries of the University of the Philippines and the SAI Philippines.
+Once finalized, the Consolidated AFRs are submitted by the GAS to the President of the Philippines, the Senate President, and the Speaker of the House of Representatives, and are likewise uploaded to the COA website.
+Copies thereof are furnished to the appropriate oversight bodies and committees, including the concerned local legislative bodies, the relevant departments (for LGUs, the Department of the Interior and Local Government), as well as the libraries of the University of the Philippines and SAI Philippines.

 Follow-up Audit